Shrinkage through multiple identifiability

-{The strict inequality $\tau^2>0$ in (A1) is the content of the phase transition, not a technical artifact: when $\tau^2=0$, term (I) of~\eqref{eq:score-decomp} is identically zero and the scores reduce to the correlated non-exchangeable term (II), so the empirical distribution of calibration scores cannot be controlled by a Glivenko--Cantelli argument.
-When $\tau^2>0$, the latent heterogeneity dominates the shrinking sampling noise and restores approximate exchangeability asymptotically.}
+{The strict inequality $\tau^2>0$ in (A1) is the content of the phase transition, not a technical artifact: at $\tau^2=0$ the scores reduce to the correlated term~(II) of~\eqref{eq:score-decomp} and the empirical distribution of calibration scores cannot be controlled by a Glivenko--Cantelli type of argument.}